collective/collective.portlet.usertrack/README.txt

 Caveats
 =======

-* User tracking does not work in sites which use multiple ZEO clients.
-The list of active users is only kept in the memory of the ZEO client processing the request, so other clients will not see any activity.
+* The default configuration uses a global dictionary through DictStorage for storing userinformation.
+  This will not work with multiple ZEO clients in separate processes that don't share this dictionary.
+To use the usertrack portlet with a ZEO setup, install memcached and use the "MemcacheStorage" by using the following zcml snippet in an overrides.zcml somewhere:

+      <utility
+        factory="collective.portlet.usertrack.storage.MemcacheStorage"
+        provides="collective.portlet.usertrack.interfaces.ITrackerStorage"
+        />